Ubaidbutt/my-blogs/blogs/reflecting-2024.md

 - **Cologne**: The last trip of the year was in December to Cologne, where I visited the magnificent cologne cathedral and explored the famous Christmas markets with some friends.

+## Professional
+- The most important professional highlight for me was securing a permanent contract.
+In 2023, I was forced to change my third job in the Netherlands, and the current position came with a temporary one-year contract, which is always a bit risky when you are an expat.
+One of my goals this year was to extend the contract and ideally secure a permanent position, which I successfully achieved back in May.
+- I finally started my AWS certifications, something I had been putting off for quite some time.
+I began with the basic Cloud Practitioner certification, and it has served as a much-needed confidence booster.
+This motivates me to clear more developer certifications in the coming year.

+## Personal
+- First and foremost, I finally passed my driving theory exam this year after six previous attempts 😂.
+(And I've already failed the first practical driving test 😭)
+- I have been very consistent with going to the gym this year, still not as much I would have liked but it has improved significantly from the previous years which is a good thing
+- I also attended two concerts this year, one by Atif Aslam (a famous Pakistani singer) and another by Diljit Dosanjh (a renowned Indian singer).
+It was a fantastic experience.

+## Learnings from 2024
+- One thing I've started noticing about traveling is that one shouldn't travel for the sake of traveling or simply to check places off a list.
+Many of us travel primarily to visit a city, see all the famous landmarks, and take pictures to post on Instagram and other social media platforms.
+However, this approach can start to feel shallow after a while.
+This type of travel might be fulfilling initially, especially when you haven't explored many countries.
+But after visiting several places, you might start to recognize a pattern.
+The essence of travel should go beyond mere sightseeing.
+I believe it's crucial to understand the underlying 'why' behind your travel motivation.
+- Another hard lesson this year has taught me is that one cannot fight against life's inevitable course.
+Some things will happen beyond our control, and the most effective approach is to accept them and move on.
+- Another important lesson has been to prioritize kindness and long-term interests over immediate short-term gains.
+Sometimes, we can become so self-focused that we fail to recognize the impact our actions have on others.
+It's crucial to cultivate empathy, to try to see things from others' perspectives, and to ensure that while pursuing our own goals, we are not causing harm or hurting others

+## Conclusion
+A change in year really is nothing more than a moment to pause and realize the pace at which time passes, take a moment for self-reflection, realign our priorities, appreciate the good things that happened, and learn from the mistakes made in the last year.
+If you are reading this, I hope you achieve everything you have planned and more in 2025.